|Academic Year of Entry||2022/23|

 |Tuition Fee||Click here for more information|

-This major is designed for young adults wishing to pursue a career in social work, a helping profession that promotes human and community well-being, underpinned by a commitment to uphold human dignity, social justice and social changes.
+This major is designed for applicants wishing to pursue a career in social work, a helping profession that promotes human and community well-being, underpinned by a commitment to uphold human dignity, social justice and social changes.
 The programme produces social work practitioners who are competent, reflective, and ethical in professional practice

 To be considered for admission, you must satisfy the minimum entrance requirements.